 Are you struggling to break up with someone?

 Sometimes, it can feel impossible to cut ties with a lover.
-We are so emotionally entangled with them, we just can’t call it quits.
+We are so emotionally entangled that we just can’t call it quits.

 That’s where this guide comes in.
 It will show you how to walk away from someone you love.

-Learn how to make up your mind, which people you should get emotional support from, and why you must never take a former lover back.
+Learn how to make up your mind, where you can get emotional support, and why you should never take a former lover back.

 Walking away from someone you love is hard.
 The first time I tried, I failed miserably.